8-day Self Guided Motorcycle Tour of the Peloponnese

 Optional Gear & Services

 We offer the following equipment.
 All prices shown are in Euros, per item, and for the total duration of the trip.
 For any of the equipment listed below, you will need to request it in advance, as we have very limited stock.
-So a reservation must be made, and the cost will be added to the intitial booking deposit of the tour.
+So a reservation must be made, and 25% of the cost will be added to the intitial booking deposit of the tour.

 | Summer Jacket | 35 |